• Home

 • And because God brought a new covenant where His law is written on our hearts

-We can be bold in entering it, but this boldness doesn't come from us.
+We can be bold when entering it, but this boldness doesn’t come from us.
 It is:

 • By the blood of Jesus